Russian Choral Concertos: An Introduction Yekaterinburg Philharmonic Choir & Andrei Petrenko

 • Total Runtime 52:41

-Info for Russian Choral Concertos: An Introduction
+Info zu Russian Choral Concertos: An Introduction

 Das mehrstimmige Chorkonzert, das a cappella aufgeführt wird, tauchte in der russischen Musik erstmals zu Beginn des 18.
 Jahrhunderts auf.
 Ursprünglich sakral, wurde es als mehrsätzige Vertonung liturgischer Texte begonnen.
 Obwohl es später einen eher weltlichen Charakter erhielt, behielt es dank der Verwendung christlicher Bilder einen erhabenen Charakter.
 Die meisten Komponisten dieser Gattung waren Chorleiter und Dirigenten und knüpften an die Traditionen der ältesten Berufschöre Russlands an: des Moskauer Synodalchors und der Sankt Petersburger Hofkapelle.